top of page

 It's essential to adhere to the limitations and restrictions imposed on foreign representatives to ensure compliance with the immigration rules.

 The current Home Office application fee for a Short Stay Visa of up to 6 months is £100.
-If you intend to apply for a Short Stay Visa with a validity of 2 years, the application fee will be £376.
+If you intend to apply for a Short Stay Visa with a validity of 2 years, the submission fee will be £376.
 For a validity of 5 years, the fee will be £670, and for 10 years, the fee will be £837.
-It's important to recognise that these fees are subject to change, so it's recommended to check the official UK government website or consult with an immigration advisor for the most up-to-date information on visa application fees.
+It's important to recognise that these fees are subject to change, so it's recommended to check the official UK government website or consult with an immigration advisor for the most up-to-date information on visa fees.

 Our immigration adviser specializes in supporting individuals and businesses worldwide in obtaining Visas to the UK for permitted short-term activities.
 We offer a range of services to meet your needs, including: